loopbackio/strong-soap/Readme.md

 ## Security

-`node-soap` has several default security protocols.
+`strong-soap` has several default security protocols.
 You can easily add your own as well.
 The interface is quite simple.
 Each protocol defines 2 methods:
 * `addOptions` - a method that accepts an options arg that is eventually passed directly to `request`
 * `toXML` - a method that returns a string of XML.